Get 80% off your plan for your first 3 months*

 What is an example of fund accounting?

-A university receiving a donation specifically for its library would be a great example.
-The university would create a separate fund to track how that donation is spent, ensuring the money is only used for library-related expenses like buying new books or equipment.
+A university receiving a donation specifically for its library creates a separate fund to track that money.
+This ensures the donation is only used for library-related expenses like books or equipment.

 What are the three main types of funds?